zilishen/documentation/content/nginx/admin-guide/security-controls/terminating-ssl-tcp.md

 As soon as the secure TCP connection is established, NGINX Plus caches the session parameters according to the [ssl_session_cache](https://nginx.org/en/docs/stream/ngx_stream_ssl_module.html#ssl_session_cache) directive.
 In the example, the session cache is shared between all worker processes (the `shared` parameter), is 20 MB in size (the `20m` parameter), and retains each SSL session for reuse for 4 hours (the [ssl_session_timeout](https://nginx.org/en/docs/stream/ngx_stream_ssl_module.html#ssl_session_timeout) directive).

-To learn more about NGINX Plus, please see the descriptions of our [commercial subscriptions](https://www.nginx.com/products/).